-3) Upon recommendation of the counsel for the Church and the counsel for the respondent, the committee may refer the matter back to the bishop (or if the respondent is a bishop, to the chair of the Transitional Leadership Council) as deemed appropriate for a process seeking a just resolution under the provisions of ¶ 803.
+3) Upon recommendation of the counsel for the Church and the counsel for the respondent, the committee may refer the matter back to the conference superintendent (or if the respondent is a bishop, to the chair of the Global Episcopacy Committee) as deemed appropriate for a process seeking a just resolution under the provisions of ¶ 904.
 The bishop or chair shall institute such a process and may use the assistance of a trained, impartial third party facilitator(s) or mediator(s).
-Such referral shall not constitute a dismissal or double jeopardy under ¶ 804.8.
+Such referral shall not constitute a dismissal or double jeopardy under ¶ 905.8.
 The appropriate persons, including the counsel for the Church, the counsel for the respondent, and the complainant, shall enter into a written agreement outlining the process, including any agreements on confidentiality.
 Deadlines shall be suspended during a process seeking resolution.

 If resolution is achieved, a written statement affirming such resolution, including any terms and conditions, shall be signed by the same persons who signed the written agreement outlining the process, and they shall agree on any matters to be disclosed to third parties.
 If the resolution results in a change of ministerial status, the disclosure agreement shall not prevent the disciplinary disclosures required for reporting such change or for readmission.
 The committee on investigation shall retain jurisdiction for the period of time stated for the implementation of the resolution agreement.
-The committee shall periodically monitor the progress of the completion of the terms and conditions of the resolution agreement, and shall certify when the terms and conditions of the agreement are completed.
-When the terms and conditions of the agreement are completed, the committee on investigation shall report its certification, and the status of the respondent as a result of completing the terms and conditions of the resolution agreement, to the resident bishop or Transitional Leadership Council chair.
+The committee shall periodically monitor the progress of the completion of the terms and conditions of the resolutions of the agreement are completed.
+When the terms and conditions of the agreement are completed, the committee on investigation shall report its certification, and the status of the respondent as a result of completing the terms and conditions of the resolution agreement, to the conference superintendent or Global Episcopacy Committee chair.